When it comes to behaviour and discipline , we have very specific expectations and our rules are simple and positive.

 Our school behaviour policy can be accessed here:

-Assemblies are often used to discuss Christian values, looking after others and similar topics that promote a feeling of well-being and mutual respect throughout the school.
+Collective Worship often used to discuss Christian values, British Values and similar topics that promote a feeling of well-being and mutual respect throughout the school.

 We have excellent standards of behaviour at our school and we strongly believe that by leading by example, by discussing issues openly and by showing respect for everyone we can avoid most problems before they even get started.
 We know of course that the children will not always find it easy to make the right choices and that there will be times when their behaviour will not always be of the high standard we expect.
 In these cases, we have a clear behaviour policy that is followed consistently by all school staff.
 We have a positive, consistent and fair approach to behaviour management and following any challenges, children are encouraged to reflect on their behaviour with a member of staff.